 You can spend up to the amount of your Available Balance after accounting for pending or outstanding transactions without incurring an overdraft or non-sufficient funds transaction.

 An overdraft occurs when you write a check, make an ATM transaction, use your debit card to make a purchase, or make an automatic bill payment or other electronic payment for an amount greater than your Available Balance.

-What is the difference between an overdraft fee (OD) and an insufficient funds fee (NSF)?
+What is the difference between an overdraft fee (OD) and an non-sufficient funds fee (NSF)?

 What are your overdraft fees?

-Our standard overdraft fee and insufficient funds fee for other types of transactions (checks, ACH, bill payments, etc.) is $29.50.
+Our standard overdraft fee and non-sufficient funds fee for all types of transactions is $30.00 per item.

 Continuing OD Notification: If the end of day account balance is overdrawn for seven consecutive days, we will mail you a notification of this condition and charge you a one-time fee of $10.00

 Small Overdraft Waiver: Any transactions that create an end of day Available Balance that is overdrawn by $5.00 or less will not be assessed an OD or NSF fee.

 Daily Fee Limit: An account will not be charged more than five OD or NSF fees on any one day even if the number of overdraft or non-sufficient funds items exceeds five on that day.
 This limit does not apply to the $10.00 Continuing OD Notification fee.